Updated: April 11, 2026

 Benchmarks:

 Why this matters: If it takes 24 months to pay back CAC, you need 24 months of runway to break even on your acquisition spend.
-That’s a lot of capital.
+That is a lot of capital.

 This distinction changes how you see your business.